 - Send a special, handwritten letter expressing your pride.
 (Chances are that your student will cherish that letter and keep it for a very long time.)

-- Call your student just before or just after the event to wish him good luck and see how it went.
+- Call your student just before or just after the event to wish them good luck and see how it went.

-- Find another family who may be attending the event and ask them to “adopt” your student.
-They can make a special point of seeking her out, perhaps deliver a card from you, perhaps take her out to dinner to celebrate or accompany her to the event.
+- Find another family who may be attending the event and ask them to ”adopt” your student.
+They can make a special point of seeking your student out, perhaps deliver a card from you, perhaps take them out to dinner to celebrate or accompany them to the event.